trusktr/rocket-module/README.md

 - [ ] Finish commented TODOs that are left in rocket:module.
 - [ ] Fine tune anything?
 Finalize configuration API.
 - [ ] Update README with usage and configuration documentation.
+  - [ ] Describe how to use npm dependencies in an app directly, using a spare local package (basically like what meteorhacks:npm does).
 - [ ] Celebrate!
 Wooooo!

 ### v1.x.x
+- [ ] Support npm dependencies for apps that already use meteorhacks:npm.
+ - [ ] Simply detect meteorhacks:npm alongside dependents of rocket:module and
+       install those dependencies.
 - [ ] Detect and deal with certain conditions.
   - [ ] When recompiling a local package during an app-rebuild (meteor is already running, not its first run), detect if the package's dependencies have